girishmodgil/compute-code/README.md

 * __Simple_Bayes_Marketing__ is a Python notebook showing how to estimate posteriors using observed data.

 * __fast_fourier_transforms__ is my favorite subject from years past working in signal processing.
 Thought I would do a basic intro to show how to best use FFT.

+* __infection_modeling__ is a folder containing an example of S-I-R infection modeling and data wrangling using publicly available data to draw some conclusions about cases and deaths from Covid 19.